Dropbox and HIPAA/HITECH

 - Learn more about enabling reseller support, and the partner reseller program.

 How do I set up a business associate agreement with Dropbox?

-To learn more about purchasing Dropbox Business, contact our sales team.
-If you're currently a Dropbox Business team admin, you can sign a BAA electronically from the Account page in the Admin Console.
+To learn more about purchasing a Dropbox team plan, contact our sales team.
+If you're currently an admin of a Dropbox team account, you can sign a BAA electronically from the Account page in the Admin Console.

-Are third-party apps and integrations covered under my BAA with Dropbox Business?
+Are third-party apps and integrations covered under my BAA with Dropbox team plans?